ligato/docs/docs/plugins/infra-plugins.md

 {"build_version":"e059fdfcd96565eb976a947b59ce56cfb7b1e8a0","build_date":"2017-06-16.14:59","state":1,"start_time":1497617981,"last_change":1497617981,"last_update":1497617991}
 ```

-To change the HTTP server port (default `9191`), use the `http-port` option of the agent, e.g.:
+To change the HTTP server port (default `9191`), use the `http-port` option of the vpp-agent:
 ```
 $ vpp-agent -http-port 9090
 ```

 ### Plugin Status

-Plugin may use `PluginStatusWriter.ReportStateChange` API to **PUSH** the status information at any time.
-For optimum performance, 'statuscheck' will then propagate the status report further to external clients only if it has changed since the last update.
+Plugins may use the `PluginStatusWriter.ReportStateChange` API to `push` status information at any time.
+For optimum performance, `statuscheck` will then propagate the status report to external clients if and only if it has changed since the last update.

+See the `Push Status` figure below.

+![status check push][status-check-push-image]
+<p style="text-align: center; font-weight: bold">Push Status</p>

-Alternatively, plugin may chose to use the **PULL** based approach and define the `probe` function passed to `PluginStatusWriter.Register` API. `statuscheck` will then periodically probe the plugin for the current status.
-Once again, the status is propagated further only if it has changed since the last enquiry.
+Alternatively, plugins may choose to use the `PULL`-based approach and define the `probe` function passed to `PluginStatusWriter.Register` API. `statuscheck` will then periodically probe the plugin for the current status.
+Once again, the status is propagated only if it has changed since the last enquiry.
+See the 'Push Status' figure below.

+![status check pull][status-check-pull-image]
+<p style="text-align: center; font-weight: bold">PullStatus</p>

-It is recommended not to mix the PULL and the PUSH based approach within the same plugin.
+It is recommended `NOT` to mix the `push` and the `pull` approaches within the same plugin.

-To retrieve the current status of a plugin from ETCD, use the following key template: `/vnf-agent/<agent-label>/check/status/v1/plugin/<PLUGIN_NAME>`
+To retrieve the current status of a plugin from etcd, use the following key template: `/vnf-agent/<agent-label>/check/status/v1/plugin/<PLUGIN_NAME>`

 For example, to retrieve the status of the GoVPP plugin, use: